In order to have your novel published you will probably need to write a query letter. Here's how.

 4) Make sure they're reputable. - There are tons of scam artists out there, so do your research.
 No agent should charge you a fee upfront.
 Know your rights as an author.

 How do you research all of this?
-Firstly via The Google, but there are also online resources such as AgentQuery, Query Tracker, the AAR database, the Absolute Write message boards, Publishers Marketplace, and many other links on the left side of this page, which I recommend perusing.
+Firstly via The Google, but there are also online resources such as Publishers Marketplace, AgentQuery, Query Tracker, the AAR database, the Absolute Write message boards, Twitter, and many other places.

 And please please please PLEASE familiarize yourself with Writer Beware and Preditors and Editors, which help authors sort out the legitimate agents from the scammers.
 Check out Absolute Write if you're unsure about someone.